sergei-mironov/litrepl/README.md

 print("Hello, World!")
 ```

-Having LitREPL tool and plugin installed, users get **:LitEval1**,
+Having LitREPL tool and plugin installed, users get :LEval,
-**:LitEvalAll** or other commands to run Python code sections right
+:LEvalAsync or other commands to run Python code sections right
 in the editor.

 ``` result